Phone died before you've seen the headline act? Nightmare. Here's some battery saving tips to help your phone make it through festival season.

 Turn down screen brightness

-With screens that are bigger and brighter than ever, it’s no surprise that turning down your screen brightness can squeeze out some extra life from your battery.
+The Samsung Galaxy S10+ and iPhone XS Max have introduced us to screens that are bigger and brighter than ever.
+So, it should come as no surprise that turning down your screen brightness can squeeze out some extra battery life.

 Switch off mobile data

-Not altogether but, just for apps that you’re not going to be using while you’re living your best festival life.
-This’ll save you a chunk of battery life.
+Not completely, just for apps you won’t be using while you’re living your best festival life.
+This will save you a huge chunk of battery life.

 Turn off automatic app updates

-A portable charger means you’ve got extra juice to hand when you need it.
-We’d recommend picking one that’ll give your phone at least a full charge.
-You can check this by dividing the portable charger’s mAh rating by your phone’s battery capacity.
+A portable charger means you’ve got extra power on hand when you need it.
+We’d recommend picking one that will give your phone at least a full charge.
+You can check this by dividing the chargers mAh rating by your phone’s battery capacity.

 Battery charging cases

-If you’d prefer a charger that’s even more lightweight, that’s where battery charging case come into play.
+If you’d rather something more lightweight, you need a battery charging case.
 They’re easy to use and don’t take up much space.
-Perfect if you want to spend most of your time as close to the front as possible and don’t fancy messing around with chargers and cables.
+Perfect if you can’t be bothered messing around with cables and chargers.

-Losing your phone is a nightmare; especially if you’re at a festival.
-If you don’t get a chance to use Find my Phone, stay one step ahead and back up your phone before you go.
-That way, if the worst happens, your stuff will be safe.
+Losing your phone can be a nightmare, especially if you’re at a festival.
+Stay 1 step ahead and back up your phone before you go.
+So, if the worst happens, and you don’t get a chance to use Find my Phone, your info will be safe.

-Changing your background and lock screen to a picture of your name and contact info is also a good idea so, if someone finds your phone they’ll be able to try and get it back to you.
+Changing your background and lock screen to a picture of your name and contact info is a good idea too.
+That way, if someone finds your lost phone, they can try and get it back to you.

 Get a protective case

-We all know that protective cases aren’t always the coolest of accessories, but a good one will help to keep your precious phone safe from mud, puddles and even stamping feet.
-Most heavy-duty phone cases will protect your phone if it gets dropped and some can even keep it safe if it gets submerged in liquid – not having to worry about muddy puddles at a festival sounds pretty good, right?
+A good protective phone case can help keep your precious phone safe from mud, and even stamping feet.
+And most heavy-duty cases will keep your phone safe, even if it gets submerged in liquid.
+Not having to worry about muddy puddles sounds pretty good, right?